Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Your analytics blind spot in Denmark

-Estimate how much of your Danish traffic is invisible to cookie-based analytics.
+Estimate how much of your Danish traffic you never see in cookie-based analytics.

 39,150